Publications

 Design: Claudia van der Tuijn

-The beautiful designed picture book in black and white tells about the village and surrounding areas of Nederweert in the years 1950-1970, the waning days of the final days of the Rich Roman Life, reconstruction and the era of the baby boom generation, photographed by Jef Kirkels (1919-1997).
+The beautifully designed black and white photo book reflects on the village of Nederweert and its surroundings in the years 1950-1970.
+Those were the waning last days of prosperous Catholic life, after the reconstruction years and in the era of the baby-boom generation, photographed by Jef Kirkels (1919-1997).

-Kirkels was the manager of the LLTB-Boerenbond and commander of the local fire brigade, but was also known as a very meritorious amateur photographer.
-Of the thousands of black and white photos he took in the years between 1950 and 1970, several hundred have been selected for this beautiful photo book.
-The photos are provided with short historical explanations, preceded by a foreword by Gerard Kessels.
+Kirkels was the manager of the LLTB-Boerenbond [Farmers Union] and commander of the local fire brigade, but was also known as a highly accomplished amateur photographer.
+Of the thousands of black and white photographs he took from 1950 to 1970, several hundred have been selected for this beautiful photo book.
+The photographs are captioned with short historical explanations, and the foreword is by Gerard Kessels.

 ISBN/EAN 978-90-71402-07-4.
 Edited by: Mieke Kirkels and Alfons Bruekers.